jonvines/jonvines.github.io/_posts/2016-10-01-understanding-the-pipeline.markdown

 ### Reduce errors

 The aim here is to fail as early as possible and catch any issues as early in the pipeline as possible.
-Increase feedback loops ([See the third way of the three ways](http://itrevolution.com/the-three-ways-principles-underpinning-devops/)) and visualise the path to production.
+Increase feedback loops ([See the three ways](http://itrevolution.com/the-three-ways-principles-underpinning-devops/)) and visualise the path to production.

 The ultimate aim is to make our deployments *rapid, repeatable and reliable*.
 Making our deployments to production a non-event.